MaJerle/lwrb/README.md

 /* Get length of linear memory at write pointer */
-/* Function returns 4 as we can write 4 bytes to buffer in sequence */ /* When function returns 0, there is no memory available in the buffer */ if ((len = ringbuff_get_linear_block_write_length(&buff)) > 0) {
+/* Function returns 4 as we can write 4 bytes to buffer in sequence */ /* When function returns 0, there is no memory available in the buffer for write anymore */ if ((len = ringbuff_get_linear_block_write_length(&buff)) > 0) {
     /* Get pointer to first element in linear block at write address */ /* Function returns &buff_data[4] */